sidhomj/DeepTCR/README.md

 see 'Supervised_Documentation.txt' and 'Unsupervised_Documentation.txt'.
 While DeepTCR will run with Tensorflow-CPU versions, for optimal training times, we suggest training these algorithms on GPU's (requiring CUDA, cuDNN, and tensorflow-GPU).

+DeepTCR now has the added functionality of being able to analyze paired alpha/beta chain inputs.
+For detailed instructions on how to upload this type of data, refer to the documentation for loading data into DeepTCR.

 ## Publication

 For full description of algorithm and methods behind DeepTCR, refer to the following manuscript: